 Peter Pope, Special Counsel

 Peter has spent over two decades in public service, and a decade as a defense lawyer.
-He started his career at DANY in Trial Bureau 40 and then worked in the Labor Racketeering Unit, where he was a Deputy.
+He started his career at the Manhattan D.A.’s Office in Trial Bureau 40 and then worked in the Labor Racketeering Unit, where he was a Deputy.
 Over his career, he has served as the Director of Policy for New York State, Chief of the Criminal Division at the NYAG, Inspector General for the NYC School Construction Authority, and Chief of the Investor Protection Bureau in the AG’s Office.

 Terri Rosenblatt, Chief of the Post-Conviction Justice Unit

 Most recently, Terri headed the DNA Unit at the Legal Aid Society.
 She also represented clients as a public defender in the Bronx, and as an attorney in an appellate and civil rights law firm.
 Terri serves as committee chairs in both city and national bar associations and has a leadership role in a national forensic science organization.
-The Post-Conviction Justice Unit will report directly to DA Bragg.
+The Post-Conviction Justice Unit reports directly to D.A.
+Bragg.

-Joyce Smith, Executive Assistant DA, Chief of the Trial Division
+Joyce Smith, Chief of the Special Victims Division

 Joyce served as Acting Nassau County District Attorney, after previously serving as Executive Assistant District Attorney for the Community Relations Division.
 She began her career as an Assistant District Attorney in Queens, where for fifteen years she specialized in prosecuting domestic violence cases, eventually elevated to the role of Unit Chief in the Special Prosecutions Division.
 Joyce also worked for the U.S. Commission on Civil Rights and as the Executive Director for the Family Justice Center in the Bronx.

 Jordan Stockdale, Chief of Staff